 Every day, the world needs to more deeply cultivate kindness, friendship, and joy.
 The simple gift of a poem.
 The beautiful chance to read together.
 Inspiring words.
 Fun celebrations.
 The sharing of ideas.
 Listening and learning.
-You’ve helped make that possible for so many people.
+You help make that possible for so many people, when you become part of Tweetspeak by gifting our books, taking our workshops, or becoming a dedicated patron.

 I wanted Tweetspeak to succeed because I felt there was nothing else like it to be found.